dougalrm/aider-patterns-wow/data/docs/roadmaps.md

 ---
 tags: ["planning-and-roadmapping"]
 title: Roadmaps
-#id:
-#sidebar_label:
-#keywords:
-#  - keyword1
-#  - keyword2
-#  - keyword3

 description: Explore the strategic framework of outcome and horizon-based roadmaps that prioritize customer outcomes without time constraints, fostering cross-domain collaboration and strategic alignment.
-This approach empowers teams to adapt to changing needs by focusing on problems rather than solutions, ensuring flexibility and coherence with Schroders' broader objectives.
+This approach empowers teams to adapt to changing needs by focusing on problems rather than solutions, ensuring flexibility and coherence with an organisations broader objectives.
-#tags:
-#  - tag1
-#  - tag2
-#  - tag3

 ---